 - Expertise and Knowledge: scandals and scares, the expert patient

 - The limits to medicine: its scope and remit, how medicine will develop, the role of tomorrow's doctors

-There will also be two sessions during the term that will bring together professional and patient perspectives in light of these debates and issues.
+Two of the lecture sessions will bring together professional and patient perspectives in light of these debates and issues.

-A revision lecture will be in Lent Term.
+A revision lecture will given be in Lent Term.